DOSull/Spatial-Data-Science/logistics.md

 **Labs** are in **KK 216** from **11:00-1:00** on **Thursdays**.

+## August COVID outbreak update
+Links for zoom lecture and lab sessions have been posted to the [course Blackboard pages](https://blackboard.vuw.ac.nz "VUW Blackboard").

 ## Delivery
 This class is offered face-to-face for both lectures and labs.
 Lectures will be recorded and available on Blackboard soon after.